AmilaKMAC/system-administration-labs/README.md

 ## 📫 Connect With Me

-- LinkedIn: [Your Profile]
+- LinkedIn: [linkedin.com/in/chathuranga-bandara-a043552a7]
-- Email: your.email@example.com
+- Email: achathuranga.b@gmail.com
-- Blog: [Your Blog if any]

 ## 📝 License